 Women in business

-The NSW Government is committed to supporting businesswomen by increasing participation of women in entrepreneurial endeavours across all metropolitan and regional NSW.
+The NSW Government is committed to supporting business women by increasing participation of women in entrepreneurial endeavours across metropolitan and regional NSW.

-Women are key drivers of the strong economic growth we are continuing to experience in NSW and are capable to become the catalyst for innovation and job growth.
+Women are key drivers of the strong economic growth we are continuing to experience in NSW and are capable of becoming the catalyst for innovation and job growth.